 Born in Milan in 1999, Alessandra Breviario is an emergent installation, video and sound artist currently living and working in Milan.

 She studied figurative painting in Italy, near Milan, and visual arts at HSPVA in Houston, TX, before moving to UCA, Farnham, UK where she graduated in Fine Arts (Hons).
-Coming from a background of visual arts, her practice has evolved into a multimedia exploration of the role that communication plays in re-shaping our perception of the world, especially the botanical world.
+Coming from a background of visual arts, her practice has evolved into a multimedia exploration of the role that communication plays in re-shaping our perception of the world.

 Since 2017 she has been exhibiting her work in various group shows in the UK, USA and Italy.